 Stuffiness can be relieved by taking decongestants, such as oxymetazoline or phenylephrine as a nasal spray or pseudoephedrine by mouth.
 These drugs, available over the counter, cause the blood vessels of the nasal mucous membrane to narrow (constrict).
 Nasal sprays should be used for only 3 or 4 days because after that period of time when the effects of the drugs wear off, the mucous membrane often swells even more than before.
 This phenomenon is called rebound congestion.
-Antihistamines help control runny nose but cause drowsiness and other problems, especially in older people (see Aging and Drugs).
+Antihistamines help control a runny nose, but some cause drowsiness and most cause other problems, especially in older people (see Aging and Drugs).
 Antibiotics are not effective for acute viral rhinitis.

 Chronic rhinitis is usually an extension of rhinitis caused by inflammation or a viral infection.
 However, it also may rarely occur with diseases.
 These diseases include syphilis, tuberculosis, rhinoscleroma (a skin disease characterized by very hard, flattened tissues that first appear on the nose), rhinosporidiosis (an infection in the nose characterized by bleeding polyps), leishmaniasis, blastomycosis, histoplasmosis, and leprosy—all of which are characterized by the formation of inflamed lesions (granulomas) and the destruction of soft tissue, cartilage, and bone.
 Both low humidity and airborne irritants also can result in chronic rhinitis.

 Chronic rhinitis causes nasal obstruction and, in severe cases, crusting, frequent bleeding, and thick, foul-smelling, pus-filled discharge from the nose.